jzeltman/data-stoar/README.md

 # data-stoar
 data-stoar is a page parser that will look for script tags on the current page with specific data attributes and pass them back as a formatted object.

+#### NPM
 ```bash
 npm install data-stoar
 ```
+#### Yarn
 ```bash
 yarn add data-stoar
 ```

 ## How to use data-stoar
-Data is passed to the data-stoar via script tags in the rendered HTML.
-I recommend using the script tag type of "applicaiton/json" that way your browser will never exicute the script tag.
+Data is passed to the data-stoar via data-attributes or json script tags in the rendered HTML.
+If you use the script tag I recommend using the type of "applicaiton/json" that way your browser will not execute the script tag.

 ```HTML
 <script type="application/json"